This information provides a general overview of Ad Standards Community Panel determinations on complaints about language in advertising.

 Level of community concern

-Community concern about the portrayal of material contrary to prevailing community standards on language in advertising has been reflected in complaints to the Advertising Standards Bureau.
+Community concern about the portrayal of material contrary to prevailing community standards on language in advertising has been reflected in complaints to Ad Standards.

 Language concerns were identified in 14 per cent of complaints received in 2015.